 Install GCC

 Go builds under GCC.
 You need a good copy of GCC installed and it must support 64 bit operations.
 You could try Cygwin64 but, as well as GCC, the Cygwin installation requires the mingw32 and mingwex libraries and I couldn’t make GCC find them correctly.
-Since some MinGW bits seem to be required in any case, I next tried installing MinGW64 but Go still complained that it didn’t have 32 bit support.
+Since some MinGW bits seem to be required in any case, I next tried installing MinGw64 but Go still complained that it didn’t have 32 bit support.
 The smallest/simplest/neatest solution turned out to be to install http://tdm-gcc.tdragon.net/ (with the on-demand installer).
 This is a 64-bit GCC for Windows that plays well out of the box.

 Install Mongo